Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Experiments

 \subsection{Model parsing results}

-As we are the first to attempt GM parsing, there are no existing baselines for comparison.
-To provide a baseline, we therefore draw analogy with the image attribution task, where each model is represented as a one-hot vector and different models have equal inter-model distances in the high-dimensional space defined by these one-hot vectors.
-In model parsing, we represent each model as a $23$-D vector consisting of network architectures ($15$-D) and training loss functions ($8$-D).
-Thus, these models are not of equal distance in the $23$-D space.
+As we are the first to attempt GM parsing, there are no prior works for comparison.
+To provide a baseline, we, therefore, draw \VA{an} analogy with the image attribution task, where each model is represented as a one-hot vector and different models have equal inter-model distances in the high-dimensional space defined by these one-hot vectors.
+In model parsing, we represent each model as a $25$-D vector consisting of network architectures ($15$-D) and training loss functions ($10$-D).
+Thus, these models are not of equal distance in the $25$-D space.

-Based on the aforementioned observation, we define a simple baseline, referred here as {\it random ground-truth}.
-Specifically, for each parameter, we shuffle the values/classes across all $100$ GMs to ensure that the feature vector is different from actual ground-truth feature vector but also preserving the actual distribution of each parameter.
-These random ground-truth vectors have the same properties as our ground-truth vectors in terms of non-equal distances.
-But the shuffled feature vectors are meaningless, and are not corresponding to their true model hyperparameters.
-Due to the randomness nature of this baseline, we perform three random shuffling and then report the averaged performance.
+Based on the aforementioned observation, we define a baseline, referred to here as {\it random ground-truth}.
+Specifically, for each parameter, we shuffle the values/classes across all $116$ GMs to ensure that the assigned ground-truth is different from the actual ground-truth but also preserves the actual distribution of each parameter\VA{, which means that the random ground-truth baseline is not based on random chance.} These random ground-truth vectors have the same properties as our ground-truth vectors in terms of non-equal distances.
+But the shuffled ground truths are meaningless and are not corresponding to their true model hyperparameters.
+We train and test our proposed approach on this randomly shuffled ground-truth.
+Due to the random nature of this baseline, we perform three random shuffling and then report the average performance. \VA{We also evaluate a baseline of always predicting the mean for continuous hyperparameters, and always predicting the mode for discrete hyperparameters across the four sets.
+These mean/mode values of the hyperparameters are both measures of central tendency to represent the data, and they might result in a good enough performance for model parsing.}

-To validate the effects of our proposed fingerprint estimation constraints, we conduct an ablation study and train our framework end-to-end with only the model parsing objective in Eqn.~\ref{eqn:pn}.
+To validate the effects of our proposed fingerprint estimation constraints, we conduct an ablation study and train our framework end-to-end with only the model parsing objective in Eqn.~\ref{eq:J_final}.
 This results in the {\it no fingerprint} baseline.
+Finally, to show the importance of our clustering and deviation parser, we estimate the network architecture and loss functions using just one parser, which estimates the parameters directly instead of a mean and deviation.
+We refer \VA{to} this as {\it using one parser} baseline.